1. What is the purpose of the ORDER BY clause in Oracle?

-used to sort the result set of a query in either ascending (ASC
+used to sort the result set of a query in either ascending (ASC) or descending (DESC)

 order based on one or more columns.
 This helps in organizing the data in a